opendevshop/example-devshop-drupal-project/README.md

 ## What does this template do?

 - Adds a `composer drupal:upgrade` command as an alias for `composer update drupal/core webflo/drupal-core-require-dev symfony/* --with-dependencies`
-- Downgrades to drush 8.
+- Downgrades to Drush 8.
 (I'm so sorry.
-Soon, I promise.)
+Soon, I promise.
+See [Issue #466](https://github.com/opendevshop/devshop/issues/466))
 - Adds aegir files to .gitignore.
 - Sets config.platform.php to 5.5 for greatest compatibility.
 - Adds a /tests folder with Drupal Behat Tests ready to go.
 (TODO)